-Talbot Heath has a qualified full-time nursing team located in a Medical Centre.
+Talbot Heath has a nursing team located in the Medical Centre.

 Pupil Responsibility

 If a pupil becomes ill during lesson time they must request permission to attend the medical room to receive treatment.

 Pupils do not have permission to contact a parent during the school day to ask to be collected due to illness, they must be assessed by the nursing team.